wiseman-timelord/AntiMsVirus10-11/README.md

 7. Utilize your choice of Security software on the computer, I advise passive protection ran monthly.

 ### NOTATION
-- After applying all the hacks in, normal and safe, modes, NO I did not break my computer or suffer any OS issues, so consider it safe.
-The Restore Default option (R) is now included to reverse changes, though a system restore point is still recommended before use.
+- This is a program you probably want to use AFTER, you have setup all the stuff known to be sentitive, such as installing, WSL2 or things requiring MS Store, definately do that FIRST.
 - DisableSatanInside-10 has been merged into this program and is no longer a separate project.

-Its service disable/enable functionality is available via the E (Enable Hacks) and R (Restore Default) menu options.
+### DISCLAIMER
+- You should not use this program unless you do not mind breaking the relating services, however there is the possibility the Restore Default option (R) will undo changes later, but I will not be testing the undo!!!
+You have been warned, if that part doesnt work, its because the disabling it part probably did do its job.
+- You should also know and understand ALL of the things that this program is capable of disabling/breadking, as there will be consequences later.
+You may NOT want to enable all the hacks.